mengbinhao/jack-note/docs/english/NPR.md

 - 2020.10.30
   - spite n/vt
   - collateral n
-  - responsibly | irresponsible n/adj/adv
+  - responsibly | responsible | irresponsible n/adj/adv

   > I say it is still a valuable thing to do